 Another popular theory in the treatment of grief is the four steps developed by psychologist J.W.
 Worden.
 He theorized that the four tasks to grieving are accepting the reality of the loss, working through the pain of grief, adjusting to life without the deceased (or loss), and maintaining a connection to the deceased (or loss) while moving on with life.
 Whether working with the stages developed by Kubler Ross or Worden, knowing them can serve as a map of the challenging road that grieving presents.

 But even with these theories that can provide guidelines for what to expect as we grieve, it’s still a process that might be different for everyone.
 Someone might be angry for the most of their grieving process, while someone else might experience more depression.

 One Norway study with adolescents found that beneath the façade of coping, teens were actually found to be internalizing their psychological struggles after a death of a friend or loved one.
 The study was published in the Journal of Clinical Nursing, worked with grieving teens using a method called the Body Awareness Program (BAP).
 The teens, ages 13-18, were interviewed on the experiences of their body during their grieving process.
 They were also given certain coping mechanisms to use.

 Even among teens, who will tend to hide their feelings of grief and loss, the process will be different for everyone.
 The following is a list of reasons why people might experience grief differently:

-Other reasons why people might grieve differently include the role they played in our lives, the circumstances surrounding their death, and our relationship with the deceased.
-Grieving may look differently for differently people, and that’s perfectly okay.
+Other reasons why teens might grieve differently include the role they played in our lives, the circumstances surrounding their death, and our relationship with the deceased.
+Grieving may look differently for adolescents, teens, and young adults, and that’s perfectly okay.